HerrKnarz/Playnite-Extensions/README.md

 This is an extension for the superb open source video game library manager and launcher [Playnite](http://playnite.link/).
 At the moment it can do the following:

 - Sort links by name via game menu or optionally automatically after metadata change.
+- Remove unwanted links (e.g. social media links added by IGDB) via game menu or optionally automatically after metadata change.
 - Add links to several websites directly by trying to find a valid link using the game name
 - Search for games on several websites to add links via search dialog
 - Add library links: add links to the game page of its library
-- add link to active website in your browser via bookmarklet (see [wiki](https://github.com/HerrKnarz/Playnite-Extension-LinkUtilities/wiki/URL-handler-and-bookmarklet#bookmarklet) for more information).
+- Add link to active website in your browser via bookmarklet (see [wiki](https://github.com/HerrKnarz/Playnite-Extension-LinkUtilities/wiki/URL-handler-and-bookmarklet#bookmarklet) for more information).
 Works with any website.

-The following websites are supported (and can be toggled in the settings):
+The following websites are supported for add/search functions (and can be toggled in the settings):

 | **Website**         | **Add**                                   | **Search**                | **Library**                                    |
 |---------------------|-------------------------------------------|---------------------------|------------------------------------------------|